Lymphatic Drainage at Fluid Health

-Lymphatic drainage is a very powerful tool.
+Lymphatic drainage, or Manual Lymphatic Drainage, is a very powerful and effective specialist massage technique.
 Your lymphatic system works to eliminate dead cells, excess toxins, bacteria, chemicals and viruses from your body.
 It’s main role is strengthening and supporting the immune system.

 The system is located just below the skin and penetrating the muscles and other tissues, including the digestive system.
 The lymphatic system also acts as a transport system for proteins, water, fats, vitamins, and cells.
 It plays a major role in the overall health of our bodies.
 To generate momentum, the lymphatic system relies on your body movement to gently pump the fluid back towards the heart and return it to the circulation.

-Lymphatic Massage or MLD (manual lymphatic drainage) is a whole body treatment that works to move the lymphatic fluid through the lymphatic capillaries and lymph nodes, calming the nervous system, detoxifying the body and boosting the immune system.
+Lymphatic Massage is a whole body treatment that works to move the lymphatic fluid through the lymphatic capillaries and lymph nodes, calming the nervous system, detoxifying the body and boosting the immune system.

 Involving a range of specialised gentle and pain-free rhythmic pumping techniques, lymphatic drainage massage can be used on people of all ages in varied situations including:

-- as an anti-inflammatory technique for victims of many conditions including acne
+- – as an anti-inflammatory technique for victims of many conditions including acne and burns

 What to expect in your session